Cherchercher/offline-rapid-care/readme.md

 - **Moderate Load** (60-80% CPU, 70-85% memory): Uses 2B for quick tasks, 4B for complex tasks
 - **Low Load** (<60% CPU, <70% memory): Leverages 4B model for maximum performance

+## 🏆 Prize Alignment

+RapidCare leverages the multi-modal capacity of Gemma3n deployed on multiple devices including Web, Android with Google Edge AI, and Jetson.
+In addition, we fine-tuned the gemm3n 4b model with image data using Unsloth to facilitate visual medical triage.

+It is designed specifically for mass casualty incident response, optimizing for medical triage, patient reunification, and emergency coordination tasks across different deployment scenarios with limited internet access.

 ## 🚀 Future Enhancements

 ### **Multi-Language Support**